Foundational Concepts

 - Eventual consistency requires careful application design.

-- Reads can be slower than writes, especially with higher consistency levels.
+- Reads can be slower than writes, especially with higher consistency levels or data spread across nodes.

 - Limited ad-hoc querying capabilities.